rsdoiel/antenna/archives/2024/weather_2024.42.md

 <img src="https://www.nhc.noaa.gov/xgtwo/resize/two_atl_7d0_resize.gif" alt="Atlantic 7-Day Graphical Outlook Image" width="400" height="326" /></a>
 <br /><br />
 <div class='textbackground'><div class='textproduct'><br />
-ZCZC MIATWOAT ALL<br>TTAA00 KNHC DDHHMM<br><br>Tropical Weather Outlook<br>NWS National Hurricane Center Miami FL<br>800 PM EDT Thu Oct 17 2024<br><br>For the North Atlantic...Caribbean Sea and the Gulf of Mexico:<br><br>1.
-East of the Leeward Islands (AL94):<br>A poorly-defined trough of low pressure located a couple of hundred <br>miles east of the Leeward Islands is producing some disorganized <br>showers and thunderstorms.
-Development, if any, of this disturbance <br>should be slow to occur while it moves quickly westward to <br>west-northwestward at around 20 mph, passing near the Virgin Islands <br>and Puerto Rico on Friday, then near Hispaniola and the southeastern <br>Bahamas on Saturday.
-By late this weekend, further development is <br>not expected due to strong upper-level winds.<br>* Formation chance through 48 hours...low...10 percent.<br>* Formation chance through 7 days...low...20 percent.<br><br />
+ZCZC MIATWOAT ALL<br>TTAA00 KNHC DDHHMM<br><br>Tropical Weather Outlook<br>NWS National Hurricane Center Miami FL<br>800 AM EDT Fri Oct 18 2024<br><br>For the North Atlantic...Caribbean Sea and the Gulf of Mexico:<br><br>1.
+North of Puerto Rico and the Virgin Islands (AL94):<br>A trough of low pressure is producing disorganized showers and <br>thunderstorms extending a couple hundred miles north of Puerto Rico <br>and the Virgin Islands.
+Development, if any, of this disturbance <br>should be slow to occur while it moves quickly westward to <br>west-northwestward at around 20 mph, continuing north of Puerto <br>Rico and the Virgin Islands today, then near Hispaniola and the <br>southeastern Bahamas this weekend.
+Further development is not <br>expected due to strong upper-level winds by early next week.<br>* Formation chance through 48 hours...low...10 percent.<br>* Formation chance through 7 days...low...10 percent.<br><br />
-2. Western Caribbean Sea (AL95):<br>Satellite images show a broad area of low pressure over the western <br>Caribbean Sea is gradually becoming better defined, and nearby buoy <br>observations indicate surface pressures are falling.
-The associated <br>shower and thunderstorm activity has increased since yesterday, and <br>environmental conditions appear conducive for some additional <br>development over the next couple of days.
-A short-lived tropical <br>depression or storm could form before the system moves inland over <br>Belize and the Yucatan Peninsula of Mexico on Saturday.
-Regardless <br>of development, locally heavy rainfall is likely across portions of <br>Central America and southern Mexico through the weekend.<br>* Formation chance through 48 hours...medium...40 percent.<br>* Formation chance through 7 days...medium...40 percent.<br><br />
+2. Western Caribbean Sea (AL95):<br>Widespread showers and thunderstorms continue across the <br>northwestern Caribbean Sea in association with a broad area of low <br>pressure that is gradually becoming better defined to the north of <br>eastern Honduras.
+Environmental conditions appear conducive for some <br>additional development over the next day or so, and a short-lived <br>tropical depression or storm could form before the system moves <br>inland over Belize and the Yucatan Peninsula of Mexico on Saturday. <br>Regardless of development, locally heavy rainfall is likely across <br>portions of Central America and southern Mexico through the weekend.<br>* Formation chance through 48 hours...medium...50 percent.<br>* Formation chance through 7 days...medium...50 percent.<br><br />
-<br>Forecaster Reinhart<br></div></div><br />
+<br>Forecaster Hogsett/Cangialosi<br></div></div><br />

 <br>